 Sometimes, the drainage tube remains in place until the follow-up appointment.

-Depending on the extent of the procedure, aftercare may include:
+Depending on the extent of the procedure, aftercare

 - taking sponge-baths instead of showers while stitches are still in place

 - wearing a support bra or sports bra